Gary Carter: Illness and death

 At Carter's memorial service, on February 24, 2012, Expo teammate Tommy Hutton made note of Carter's deep faith.
 The three loves in Carter's life, Hutton said, were his family, baseball and God.

-Faillon Street West in Montreal, near the former Jarry Park stadium, was renamed Gary Carter Street in his honor.
+Faillon Street West in Montreal, located near IGA Stadium, the tennis stadium built on the site of the former Parc Jarry, was renamed Gary Carter Street in his honor.

-On March 28, 2014, during an exhibition game between the Toronto Blue Jays and the New York Mets at Olympic Stadium in Montreal, Quebec, a banner was unveiled in honor of Carter in a special ceremony before the first pitch.
-Carter's widow Sandy and daughter Kimmy were present on field for an emotional video tribute and the unveiling of the banner on the outfield wall, which reads "Merci!
+On March 28, 2014, during an exhibition game between the Toronto Blue Jays and the New York Mets at Olympic Stadium in Montreal, a banner was unveiled in honor of Carter in a special ceremony before the first pitch.
+Carter's widow Sandy and daughter Kimmy were present on the field for an emotional video tribute and the unveiling of the banner on the outfield wall, which reads "Merci!
 Thank You!" and contains an image of a baseball overlaid with Carter's retired number 8.